-3.2.6 LRAM Variance Account (LRAMVA)
+3.2.6 Lost Revenue Adjustment Mechanism Variance Account

-The lost revenue adjustment mechanism variance account (LRAMVA) is a retrospective adjustment designed to account for differences between forecast revenue loss attributable to CDM activity embedded in rates and actual revenue loss due to the impacts of CDM programs.
+The LRAMVA is a retrospective adjustment designed to account for differences between forecast revenue loss attributable to CDM activity embedded in rates and actual revenue loss due to the impacts of CDM programs.
 The OEB established Account 1568 as the LRAMVA to capture the difference between the OEB-approved CDM forecast and actual results at the customer rate class level.

-On April 26, 2012, the OEB issued new CDM Guidelines (the 2012 CDM Guidelines).
+On April 26, 2012, the OEB issued the CDM Guidelines (2012 CDM Guidelines).
 The 2012 CDM Guidelines provide details on the LRAMVA for the 2011 to 2014 period.
 Accounting guidelines on the LRAMVA can be found in Appendix B of the 2012 CDM Guidelines.
 Distributors should refer to the 2012 CDM Guidelines for further details.

-On May 19, 2016, the OEB issued the Report of the OEB: Updated Policy for the Lost
+On May 19, 2016, the OEB issued the Report of the OEB: Updated Policy for the Lost Revenue Adjustment Mechanism Calculation: Lost Revenues and Peak Demand

-Revenue Adjustment Mechanism Calculation: Lost Revenues and Peak Demand Savings from Conservation and Demand Management Programs (the LRAMVA Report).
+Savings from Conservation and Demand Management Programs (the LRAMVA Report).
 The OEB updated its policy on how peak demand savings from energy efficiency and demand response programs should be treated for LRAMVA purposes.
 The OEB expects that distributors refer to the LRAMVA Report and follow the new policy.

-In July 2016, the OEB developed a generic LRAMVA workform to provide distributors with a consistent approach to calculate LRAMVA.
-The LRAMVA workform consolidates information that LDCs have received from the IESO.
+The LRAMVA Workform provides distributors with a consistent approach to calculate LRAMVA.
+The LRAMVA Workform consolidates information that distributors have received from the IESO.

-In December 2016, the OEB indicated in various decisions 12 that changes to an approved LRAMVA amount were not permitted.
+In December 2016, the OEB indicated in various decisions 13 that changes to an approved LRAMVA amount were not permitted.
 This policy affects the treatment of verified savings adjustments that can be claimed by distributors.
 If an LRAMVA amount was approved, the persistence of the savings adjustment(s) can only be claimed on a go-forward basis.
-13 LDCs cannot seek recovery of LRAMVA amounts related to savings adjustments for a year in which the corresponding LRAMVA amount has been approved by the OEB.
-For example, if an LDC has received approval of its 2014 LRAMVA balance, excluding 2014 savings adjustments, the LDC must forego any LRAMVA amounts related to the 2014 savings adjustments as the 2014 LRAMVA balance was approved by the OEB on a final basis.
+14 Distributors cannot seek recovery of LRAMVA amounts related to savings adjustments for a year in which the corresponding LRAMVA amount has been approved by the OEB.
+For example, if a distributor has received approval of its 2016 LRAMVA balance, excluding 2016 savings adjustments, the distributor must forgo any LRAMVA amounts related to the 2016 savings adjustments as the 2016 LRAMVA balance was approved by the OEB on a final basis.